Mithesh2004/Melodyverse/README.md

 npm run dev
 ```

+Note:
+- The protected route '/api/get-downloaded-songs' in backend.
-Note: The mailing service for forget password is done in the backend but it is not integrated with the frontend.
+- The mailing service for forget password is done in the backend but it is not integrated with the frontend.